Guide for Authors

 Role of the funding source

-You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
-If the funding source(s) had no such involvement then this should be stated.
-Please see https://www.elsevier.com/funding.
+Please identify the funding agency that provided financial support for the research and/or preparation of the article.
+More specifically, briefly describe the role of the funding agency, if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
+If the funding source(s) had no involvement in the research process, please make this statement.
+See https://www.elsevier.com/funding.

 Open access